hashicorp/vault-hcp-lib/README.md

 The Vault CLI authenticates users and machines to HCP Vault using a provided credential or interactively with an HCP token generated through browser login.
 On a successful authentication, the CLI caches the returned HCP token and current HCP Vault address

-The default authentication method is an interactive one, redirecting users to the HCP login browser.
+By default, the Vault CLI uses interactive authentication and directs users to the HCP login page.

-If a non-interactive option is supplied, it can be used if provided with a service principal credential generated through the HCP portal with the necessary capabilities to access the organization, project, and HCP Vault cluster chosen.
+Non-interactive authentication requires a service principal credential previously generated through the HCP portal.
+The provided credential must have sufficient permission to access the organization, project, and HCP Vault cluster.

+ For example, to connect with a client ID and secret:

 ```sh
 $ vault hcp connect -non-interactive=true -client-id=client-id-value -secret-id=secret-id-value